-If you would like confidential support while exploring your options, consider contacting MiddSafe or WomenSafe.
+If you would like confidential support while exploring your options, consider contacting MiddSafe or Atria Collective.
 They can provide confidential information and support as you consider your needs, and can help you to connect with campus-based and external resources.
 Contacting one or more of the above confidential resources in no way precludes you from choosing to file a complaint later with Middlebury or with the police.

-MiddSafe: Middlebury Safe and Confidential Advocates (Students in undergraduate program and Middlebury summer programs only) 802.377.0239
+MiddSafe: Middlebury Safe and Confidential Advocates (available only while Middlebury undergraduate classes are in session for current Middlebury undergraduates) 802.377.0239